michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Configuration of LTSS typically involves selecting the appropriate sensors in the integration’s configuration in configuration.yaml.

-Example below makes LTSS component connected to `ha_ltss` database available in TimescaleDB installed as HA add-on with user `app_ltss`.
-It will publish specified glances sensors (unimportant from pov of this article, just example) and all sensors which name ends with `_hourly` phrase.
+The example below makes LTSS component connected to `ha_ltss` database available in TimescaleDB installed as HA add-on with user `app_ltss`.
+It will publish specified Glances sensors (unimportant from pov of this article, just an example) and all sensors whose name ends with `_hourly` phrase.

 ```yaml
 ltss: